mikemearls/5e_point_encounters/rules_points.md

 ## Example
 Suppose you have a party of 4 adventurers at level 5 each.
-If you wanted to plan a Tough encounter, you have a budget of 2 points per character, for a total of 8 points.
+If you wanted to plan a Tough encounter, you would have a budget of 2 points per character, for a total of 8 points.
 This means you could have them encounter any of the following:
   * A single CR 7 creature (party level 5 + 2)
   * Two CR 5 enemies